We are the Hawks

 Ups and Downs

 However the Hawks quickly became a side that promised much on paper with big name signings each summer, but offered little in the way of results.
-In subsequent years the team finished lower and lower down the table until last season relegation became a real possibility.
+In subsequent years the team finished lower and lower down the table until in spring 2012 relegation became a real possibility.
 Problems with summer signings left the team short of experience and depth, and a run of 22 matches with just two wins left the club on the edge of the drop zone at the start of April.

 With teams around them beginning to find a second wind, it was clear that the Hawks would need to win at least half of their remaining games to stay up, and after a dire performance at Basingstoke Shaun Gale was relieved of his position as manager.
 Assistant boss Steve Johnson took the reins with coach Adi Aymes for the remaining six matches of the season, and the Hawks gave themselves hope with two back to back wins against Truro and Salisbury.